sofiakali/frontend-cookbook/pages/PagingImplementation.md

 #### Saga

-And finally in the saga (if you uses `redux-saga`) or elsewhere, use the selector from above to get params for API call:
+And finally in the saga (if you use `redux-saga`) or elsewhere, use the selector from above to get params for API call:

 ```js
 // sagas/usersSaga.js